QuarkChain/QCEPs/QCEP/qcep-4.md

 The incentive model has two folds:

-1. stakers are willing to provide the funds and earn interests (which depends on the hash power of the miner);
+1. stakers are willing to provide the funds to earn interests (which depends on the hash power of the miner);
-1. the miner will experience higher effective hash power since PoSW will adjust the block difficulty (which depends on the amount of stakes).
+1. the miner will experience higher effective hash power since PoSW will lower the block difficulty (which depends on the amount of stakes).

 ## Implementation